rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscQueryAwsNative.md

     - sortBy - AwsNativeEbsVolumeSortFields: Sort fields for list of AWS EBS volumes.
     - sortOrder - SortOrder: Sort order of result.
     - ebsVolumeFilters - AwsNativeEbsVolumeFilters: Filter for EBS volumes.
+    - includeSecurityMetadata - System.Boolean: Filter to include the security metadata.
 - Returns AwsNativeEbsVolumeConnection.
 ### ebsvolumesbyname
 Paginated list of all AWS EBS Volumes by name or substring of name.